birkenkrahe/ai482/schedule.md

 <sup><a id="fn.1" href="#fnr.1">1</a></sup> I have been invited to my green card interview in Frankfurt,
 Germany, for December 3rd.
 This means that you will need to submit online presentations in the form of videos.
-Details in class.
+Details in class and via email.